 The proud owner of a generator, whether for general use or use in an emergency, can rest assured that they have access to the power they need.
-But what if your generator isn’t quite up to the task?
-This can leave you with no means to perform normal functions at best, and at worst could leave you powerless in the face of a storm or other catastrophe.
+But what if your generator isn’t up to the task?
+At best, this can leave you with no means to perform normal functions, and at worst could leave you powerless in the face of a storm or other catastrophe.

 What Is Surging?

-What Causes Surging?
+What Causes Generators to Surge?

 - Failing capacitor or other components.
-A failing, damaged or aging capacitor can create wild fluctuations in the regulation of power supply and distribution.
+A failing, damaged, or aging capacitor can create wild fluctuations in the regulation of power supply and distribution.